mathesar-foundation/mathesar-wiki/product/concepts/data-types.md

 # Usage
 - We recommend that you take the time to set the correct data type for each of your columns to help ensure data quality.
    - For example, if you're storing dates in a column, setting the column to the `DATE` database type will ensure that everything saved in that column is a real date.
 You'll be able to spot typos before they get saved.
+- Columns of different data types supports different filters and groups based on the kind of data stored.
+For example, you can group columns storing dates by month and filter columns storing emails by the domain of the email address.

+# Future Plans
+In the future, users will be able to plug in their own data types into Mathesar.

 # Resources
 - [PostgreSQL documentation for the list of all native types](https://www.postgresql.org/docs/current/datatype.html).